nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
    > Having any Java 8 version is not enough. <br>
-   This app will not work with earlier versions of Java 8.
+   Agendum will not work with earlier versions of Java 8.

 1. Download the latest `Agendum.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your Address Book.
+2. Copy the file to the folder you want to use as the home folder for Agendum.
-3. Double-click the file to start the app.
+3. Double-click the file to start Agendum.
 The GUI should appear in a few seconds.

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will list some information about commands.
 5. Some example commands you can try:
    * **`list`** : lists all contacts
-   * **`add`**` Go to shopping mall` : adds a task with descipription `Go to shopping mall` to the Address Book.
+   * **`add`**` Go to shopping mall` : adds a task with descipription `Go to shopping mall` to Agendum.
    * **`delete`**` 3` : deletes the 3rd task shown in the current list
-   * **`exit`** : exits the app
+   * **`exit`** : exits Agendum

 6. Refer to the [Features](#features) section below for details of each command.<br>